top of page

 Forest Greenough

-While I only started playing with Sphere about a year ago, I really love playing with the group, as our repertoire really taps a lot into my past, and bridges the gap between what I do as a professional player and my actual listening tastes.
+I have been playing with Sphere since 2021.
+I really love playing with the group, as our repertoire really taps a lot into my past, and bridges the gap between what I do as a professional player and my actual listening tastes.
 Since I play with most of the other Sphere musicians in “traditional” settings, it is really a treat to get to play in this context where we really get to explore a huge variety of repertoire and pop arrangements.
 I also am very passionate about the power of music to change peoples lives, and love that a core principle of Sphere is to perform outreach to traditionally underserved communities, with my most personal and meaningful experience being with the Gilliam Youth Services Center, as music was really what “kept me on the path” in my teens.
 I have a pretty unusual musical background for a “classical” musician, as I spent much of my early days in music school playing heavy alt rock and later metal, then developed my early professional bass career to be about an equal split between jazz and classical.
 Some unusual things about me are even though I’m a university bass and music theory professor (CSU in Fort Collins), my main music tastes when I’m listening alone are modern progressive metal (Periphery, Tesseract, Leprous, Vola, Ashen, etc.) which is sometimes hard to explain the “why do you listen to that” to people.
 I’m also a class V whitewater kayaker, former river guide, backcountry snowboarder, and a mountain biker who gets after it, and love reading modern Sci-fi (Liu Cixin’s “three body” trilogy is one of my favorites in recent memory).
 Besides playing with Sphere and teaching at CSU, I also play with the Fort Collins Symphony, the Steamboat Symphony, Colorado Bach Ensemble, Front Range Chamber Players, and sub with the Colorado Symphony.
 I’ve been playing music for so long I can’t remember a time when music wasn’t part of my life in some capacity.
 Sound and timbre have affected me profoundly ever since I was a kid listening to Pink Floyd’s “Dark Side of the Moon” wearing headphones and footie pajamas.

 Alejandro Gómez Guillén